Swayam0804/basic-http-server-python/README.md

 # Basic HTTP Server in Python

 This project is a minimal, functional HTTP server built using raw Python sockets.
-It was developed as part of the **"Build Your Own HTTP Server"** challenge by CodeCrafters and serves as a hands-on learning experience in understanding how HTTP and servers work at a low level.
+It was developed as part of the **"Build Your Own HTTP Server"** challenge by codecrafters.io and serves as a hands-on learning experience in understanding how HTTP and servers work at a low level.

 ---